MicrosoftDocs/memdocs/sccm/core/plan-design/configs/site-and-site-system-prerequisites.md

 **Visual C++ Redistributable:**

--   Configuration Manager installs the Microsoft Visual C++ 2013 Redistributable on each computer that hosts a distribution point.
+-   Configuration Manager installs the Microsoft Visual C++ 2013 Redistributable Package on each computer that hosts a distribution point.

--   The version that is installed depends on the computers platform (x86 or x64).
+-   The version that is installed depends on the computer's platform (x86 or x64).

 **Microsoft Azure:**